ubc-cirrus-lab/caribou/QUICK_START.md

 export ELECTRICITY_MAPS_AUTH_TOKEN=<your_token>
 export GOOGLE_API_KEY=<your_key>
 ```
-**Note:** The needed API: Geocoding API
+**Note 1:** The needed Google API: Geocoding API<br>
+**Note 2:** Get your Electricity Maps token from [here](https://www.electricitymaps.com).

 ## Find a new (optimal) Deployment

-Use the manager to solve for all workflows that have a check outstanding:
+After syncing execution logs and collecting new data, you can use the manager to solve all workflows that have a check outstanding:

 ```bash
 poetry run caribou manage_deployments
 ```

+Refer to section 5.2 of the paper to learn about how we make this calculation.

 ## Run Deployment Migrator